BrigitaPVoll/Use_Case_Library/README.md

 What allowed that to happen?

 This ressource or website also has:
--	Documents such as a list of open FAIR repositories commonly used in by danish research groups, how to assess a repository, and how to assess if your data is FAIR
+-	Documents such as a list of open FAIR repositories commonly used in by danish research groups, how to assess a repository, and how to assess if your data is FAIR.
--	Use cases from research groups to provide inspiration
+-	Use cases from research groups to provide inspiration.